bobg/mingo/Tour.md

-So [pkgScanner.decl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L9) does a type switch, calling [pkgScanner.funcDecl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L19) for function declarations and [pkgScanner.genDecl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L77) for generalized declarations (variables, constants, etc).
+So [pkgScanner.decl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L9) does a type switch, calling [pkgScanner.funcDecl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L19) for function declarations and [pkgScanner.genDecl](https://github.com/bobg/mingo/blob/562b72282874015100556d6cecff601d9c9fd07a/decl.go#L77) for generalized declarations (types, variables, constants, and imports).

 So far, this tree walk has taken us from containers to the things they contain: from a directory to a set of packages;